anatomi/corral/README.md

 For example,
 ```
-./word_count --lambda s3://my-input-bucket/* --out s3://my-output-bucket
+./word_count --backend lambda s3://my-input-bucket/* --out s3://my-output-bucket
 ```

-Note that you must use `s3` for input/output directories, as local data files will not be present in the Lambda environment.
+Note that you must use `s3` or `minio` for input/output directories, as local data files will not be present in the Lambda environment.

-**NOTE**: Due to the fact that corral recompiles application code to target Lambda, invocation of the command with the `--lambda` flag must be done in the root directory of your application's source code.
+**NOTE**: Due to the fact that corral recompiles application code to target Lambda, invocation of the command with the `--backend lambda` flag must be done in the root directory of your application's source code.

 ### AWS Credentials